 The year 2000 was another milestone year at St. Bart’s.
 At the Great Easter Vigil service, we offered open baptisms for the first time.
 Thirty-three men, women, and children were baptized that evening.
 In June of the same year, we broke ground on an education building to house the newly formed St. Bart's Preschool, as well as the music department, the music academy, and conference rooms.
 To commemorate St. Bart's 50 year anniversary in 2010, a significant update of the sanctuary was completed.

-St. Bartholomew's Church has been known through the years for its service to the community, our internationaly recognized choir, and our worship in the beauty of holiness.
-Whoever you are, wherever you are on your jouorney, you are welcome at St. Bartholomew's Church.
+St. Bartholomew's Church has been known through the years for its service to the community, its full and dynamic offerings in music ministry, and its worship in the beauty of holiness.
+Whoever you are, wherever you are on your journey, you are welcome at St. Bartholomew's Church.